qbalsdon/qbalsdon.github.io/draft/adapter-pattern.markdown

 make it agnostic

+enable asynchronous development§
-use google as an example
+use google as an example - they outsource their work with hardware

 -->